phoreproject/graphene/docs/block-processing.md

 ## Storage

 - Database
 - Blocks
 - Finalized/Justified Blocks
 - Block Index
 - Latest Attestations from each Validator
 - Genesis Time
 - Map of block hash to update state
 - State Map
 - Map of block hash to updated state
 - Block Index
 - Finalized block node and state
 - Justified block node and state
 - Tip block node
 - Map of block hash to block node

 ## State Transition

 State transitions are done in 3 phases.

 - **Slot Transition**
 - happen every single slot regardless of whether a block was proposed
 - **Block Transition**
 - happen after the slot transition for `block.slot`
 - only happen if a block was proposed
 - **Epoch Transition**
 - happen regardless of whether a block was proposed
 - run at the end of `state.slot` if `state.slot % epochLength == 0`

 ## Process

 1. Validation
-    1. Make sure the block isn't processed too soon.
+  a.
+Make sure the block isn't processed too soon.
 A block can only be created on or after `genesisTime + slotNumber * seconds per slot`.
-    2. Ensure the block has a parent block in the block index.
+  b.
+Ensure the block has a parent block in the block index.
-    3. Ensure we haven't already processed a block with this hash.
+  c.
+Ensure we haven't already processed a block with this hash.
 2. Calculate block state and add to state map. (`blockchain.StateManager.AddBlockToStateMap`)
-    1. State update phase
+  a.
+State update phase
-        1. Run slot transitions until `state.slot == block.slot`
+    i.
+Run slot transitions until `state.slot == block.slot`
-        2. Run block transition
+    ii.
+Run block transition
-        3. If `slot % epochLength == 0`, run epoch transition
+    iii.
+If `slot % epochLength == 0`, run epoch transition
-    2. Set the block hash in the database to the updated state
+  b.
+Set the block hash in the database to the updated state
-    3. Set the block hash in the memory state map to the updated state
+  c.
+Set the block hash in the memory state map to the updated state
 3. Store block in database (`blockchain.StoreBlock`)
 4. Add block to block index (`blockchain.addBlockNodeToIndex`)
 5. Update database block index